Southeastern Center for Conservation

 The Atlanta Botanical Garden established the International Plant Exploration Program in 2016 with the intention of constructing a plant evaluation nursery, seed collecting trips to Southeast Asia, and the launching of a visiting scholar program.
 The program is managed by Scott McMahan, a Georgia native, former owner of GardenHood, and long-term collaborator of the Garden who has made more than 20 seed collecting trips to Southeast Asia with support from the Garden.

-The Garden has an active amphibian conservation program with live displays in the Fuqua Conservatory.
+The Garden has an active amphibian conservation program including live displays in the Fuqua Conservatory.
 The mission of the program is to promote the conservation of amphibians through education, research and in situ conservation.
-Learn about the frogPod, Amphibians on Display, the Gopher Frog Head Start Program, Amphibian Research and more.
+Learn about the Amphibians on Display, Amphibian Research and more.

 As a charter member of the Georgia Plant Conservation Alliance (GPCA), an umbrella organization dedicated to harnessing horticultural advances in the name of conservation, the Garden has been instrumental in developing many of the horticultural techniques for rare plant propagation and restoration that have been applied in GPCA field projects.